oracle/graal/docs/FAQ.md

 ## Why does Sulong rely on GCC 4.6?

-Sulong uses the GCC plugin [DragonEgg](http://dragonegg.llvm.org/) which works best with GCC versions 4.5, 4.6, and 4.7.
+Sulong uses the GCC plugin [DragonEgg 3.2](http://dragonegg.llvm.org/) which works best with GCC versions 4.5, 4.6, and 4.7.
 Per default, our mx commands try to use GCC version 4.6.
 To use another version, you can edit `sulong/mx.sulong/env` and, e.g., set the